How School Leaders Can Build Authentic Parent Engagement

 Patrice Fenton has examined ways to activate authentic parental engagement.
 She differentiates between “parental involvement” and “parental engagement”.
 In parental involvement, parents’ activity levels at school are primarily structured by schools.
 In contrast, with parental engagement, parents have a more active voice in how they participate in what goes on in schools.
 She refers to educational scholar Joyce Epstein’s statement, “If educators view students as children, they are likely to see both the family and the community as partners with the school in children’s education and development”.
 This attitude shift can unlock the parents’ role as valuable members of the community: parents do not hinder the school’s work but rather enrich community relationships by sharing their culture.
 Getting to know the parents also allows educators to tap into parents’ knowledge about their children.
 Access the entire article here.

-#2: Focus on Authentic Engagement
+Focus on Genuine, Authentic Engagement

 In their book Building Parent Engagement in Schools (2009), authors Larry Feriazzo and Lorie Hammond describe how engaging with immigrant families and tapping into their cultural knowledge enriches the school community.
 Traditionally, immigrant or lower-income families may have been withdrawn from school’s regular volunteering activities due to cultural, language, or other barriers stemming from daily living circumstances.
 The authors use setting up and tending a school community garden as an example of a parent-led project that brings the community together.
 In their examples, the immigrant parents had far more experience with gardening techniques, gardening practices and tools than the school staff.
-The project empowered the parents to take pride and share their cultural knowledge, which built valuable bridges between the school and home.
-Involving parents in their own way and not in stereotypical volunteering roles created authentic connections with the school.
-Feriazzo and Hammond emphasize that authentic engagement must stem from parents’ genuine interests to enrich the community.

 Many research papers show that involving lower-income families to engage with their children’s education and school life improves academic achievement.
 For instance, a research by Harvard Family Institute explores how schools can also positively affect the home environment by boosting parent engagement and interest in the child’s learning.
 Their findings are fascinating and draw a picture of a dynamic partnership between the school and the parents.
 When the school directly engages more with parents, for instance, by involving them with homework assignments, the parents become more interested and engaged with their children’s learning.